Yakhyobek1997/Yakhyobek1997/README.md

-### 👋 Assalomu alaykum, I’m Yahyo Sobirjonov — AI Engineer in 🇰🇷
+### 👋 Assalamu alaykum, I’m Yahyo Sobirjonov — AI & Software Engineer in 🇰🇷

-🚀 Passionate about solving real-world problems with Artificial Intelligence, turning ideas into intelligent systems, and building scalable products with precision.
+🚀 Passionate about solving real problems with AI & Web, turning ideas into intelligent systems, and building scalable products with precision.

 ---